Nitsua365/baylor-bridges/README.md

   - use "primaryTwo" color for the teal green color
   - use "secondary" for the yellow/gold color
   - use "neutral" for the grey color

+## When Declaring a new Type
+  - Declare it in the types.d.ts file in the project root directory